 Why Dogs Stop Eating

-When your dog doesn’t want to eat, one of the first things you need to determine is why they have a decreased appetite.
-Careful observation at home can help you and your veterinarian determine the possible cause of your dog’s inappetence.
+When your dog doesn’t want to eat, the first thing you need to determine is why they have a decreased appetite.
+Unless there are extreme symptoms of distress (see below) you should go into observation mode so you can see what is happening.

 Many things can lead to a decreased appetite in a dog diagnosed with cancer: